HannesParth/CommandGodot/README.md

 - **Potentially more difficult debugging**: Increased decoupling and abstraction can make debugging harder.
 - **State Management**: If commands can be undone, storing and restoring their state increases complexity and can be error-prone.

-Further examples of the patterns usage can be found on its [Wikipedia](https://en.wikipedia.org/wiki/Command_pattern#Uses) page.
+Further examples of the pattern's usage can be found on its [Wikipedia](https://en.wikipedia.org/wiki/Command_pattern#Uses) page.

 ## Implementing Commands